 An updated five-link construction is used on the front axle.
 At the rear, a five-link suspension replaces the trapezoidal-link suspension used on the previous model, benefiting the deft driving characteristics and agility.
 It also improves comfort significantly.
 With the standard RS sport suspension, this MK2 model RS 5 Coupe sits much lower than the previous model.
 Audi Sport options include stiffer RS sport suspension with Dynamic Ride Control (DRC), ceramic brakes and dynamic steering with RS-specific tuning.
 Drivers can make their personal driving experience more individual, dynamic or comfortable using the standard Audi drive select system.

 Design and Build

 Apparently, the designers of this car drew inspiration from the distinctive racing details of the Audi 90 quattro IMSA GTO racer.
 Massive air inlets with the honeycomb structure typical of RS models characterise the front end and the Singleframe radiator grille is much wider and flatter than the one used in an ordinary A5 Coupe.
 Tinted bezels differentiate the optional Matrix LED headlights, while quattro blisters on the flanks emphasise the pronounced bulges over the wheel arches, which have been widened by 15 millimetres.Appropriately purposeful accents are provided by the RS-specific diffuser insert, the oval tailpipes of the RS exhaust system and surface-mounted spoiler lip.
-The RS 5 Coupe rolls as standard on 19-inch wheels, with 20-inch wheels available as an option.
+The RS 5 Coupe rolls as standard on 20-inch wheels.